yunyings/tboot/README.md

 Ubuntu: # apt install tboot
 SUSE: # zipper in tboot

 2. Download SINIT.bin (ONLY needed for clients, NOT needed on server platforms)
 a) Find the right SINIT zip for your CPU: https://software.intel.com/en-us/articles/intel-trusted-execution-technology/
-b) Unzip it, and put the SINIT.bin to /boot
+b) Unzip it and put the SINIT.bin to /boot

 3. Update grub
 Way of updating grub is different depending on OS and its boot mode(legacy or EFI).

 Normally for legacy mode, updating grub is simple:
 # grub2-mkconfig -o /boot/grub2/grub.cfg

 Updating grub is more complicated under EFI mode.
 Below are examples of updating EFI grub for RHEL/Fedora/Ubuntu/SUSE.

 For Ubuntu:
 # grub2-mkconfig -o /boot/efi/EFI/ubuntu/grub.cfg

 For RHEL:
 # yum install grub2-efi-x64-modules
 download file create-grub-efi-RHEL.sh from here, then:
 # chmod 777 create-grub-efi-RHEL.sh